 Needed: Modern Day Miracles.
 Can you help?

-The money in my drawer confirmed that miracles still happen, and was a huge blessing to me, but I soon learned modern-day miracles happen all the time.
+The money in my drawer was just one of many examples of modern-day miracles, but it confirmed for me that miracles still happen and was a huge blessing.
+I soon learned, however, that modern-day miracles happen all the time.
 Single mothers have one story after another about how God provided for their needs in miraculous ways.
 They, too, love this way of life.

 If you’re in a position of need, take heart.
 God has more than enough funds available to meet your needs and He’s willing to help.
 Your part is not to fret but to ask Him to provide.